MONTENEGRO: Tier 2 Watch List

 RECOMMENDATIONS FOR MONTENEGRO

-The law provides witness protection, free legal aid, and a psychologist to encourage victims to participate in prosecutions; however, observers reported the government assigned lawyers with little or no experience in trafficking.
-The law also provides for the possibility for victim restitution and entitles foreign trafficking victims to receive a temporary residence permit, lasting from three months to one year, and work authorization.
-No victims applied for temporary residence permits in 2016 or 2015.
-Additionally, no victims participated in the prosecution of their traffickers or requested restitution in 2016 and 2015.
-The Law on Compensation of Victims is intended to provide financial assistance to victims of intentional violent crimes leading to severe physical injuries or emotional distress; however, this law will not go into effect until Montenegro becomes a member of the European Union.
-Montenegrin law prohibits the detention or arrest of persons believed to be human trafficking victims for crimes related to the trafficking.
-However, in October 2014, the high court confirmed the guilty verdict of a Moldovan trafficking victim and sentenced her in absentia to one year in prison for perjury for her testimony in a high profile 2002 trafficking case in which she accused high-level officials of being involved in human trafficking.
-NGO representatives strongly condemned the verdict for its weak legal reasoning and its chilling effect on possible future cases.
+The law provided witness protection, free legal aid, and a psychologist to encourage victims to participate in prosecutions; however, observers reported the government assigned lawyers with little or no experience to victims in trafficking cases.
+The law also allowed for the possibility for victim restitution through civil suits and entitled foreign trafficking victims to receive a temporary residence permit, lasting from three months to one year, and work authorization.
+No victims applied for temporary residence permits in 2015, 2016, or 2017.
+One child victim participated in the prosecution of her trafficker; prosecutors video recorded her testimony in the presence of a social worker.
+The law on compensation of victims intended to provide financial assistance to victims of violent crimes; however, this law will not go into effect until Montenegro becomes a member of the EU.
+No victim has ever received restitution in civil or criminal proceedings; observers reported some prosecutors did not know they could make claims during criminal proceedings.
+The government did not penalize trafficking victims for unlawful acts committed as a direct result of being subjected to human trafficking.

 As reported over the past five years, Montenegro is a source, transit, and destination country for men, women, and children subjected to sex trafficking and forced labor.
 Victims of sex trafficking identified in Montenegro are primarily women and girls from Montenegro, neighboring Balkan countries, and, to a lesser extent, other countries in Eastern Europe.
-Sex trafficking victims are exploited in hospitality facilities, bars, restaurants, night clubs, and cafes.
-Children, particularly Roma and Albanian, are subjected to forced begging.
+Sex trafficking victims are exploited in hospitality facilities, bars, restaurants, nightclubs, and cafes.
+Children, particularly Romani and Albanian children, are subjected to forced begging.
 Romani girls from Montenegro reportedly have been sold into marriages in Romani communities in Montenegro and, to a lesser extent, in Kosovo, and forced into domestic servitude.
 International organized criminal groups occasionally subject Montenegrin women and girls to sex trafficking in other Balkan countries.